 Mirroring Fig.~\ref{fig:nljf}b around the $\varphi_L=0,\varphi_R=0$ point, and inverting the colors yields the original figure.
 This is a consequence of TRS mentioned earlier, which implies that $J(\varphi_L,\varphi_R)=-J(-\varphi_L,-\varphi_R)$\cite{pillet_nonlocal_2019}.

-A nonlocal phase controlled $\pi$ phase-shift is also achievable by tuning the dots, such that $\varepsilon_L=\varepsilon_R$ as shown by the red $\boldsymbol+$ in Fig.~\ref{fig:eemap}.
+A $\pi$ phase-shift controlled by the nonlocal phase is also achievable by tuning the dots, such that $\varepsilon_L=\varepsilon_R$ as shown by the red $\boldsymbol+$ in Fig.~\ref{fig:eemap}.
 Fig.~\ref{fig:nljf}c and d show the local current reversal by nonlocal phase.
 The nonlocal phase switches the junction from a $0$ to a $\pi$ phase-shift, as the blue and purple curves show, without changing the parity of the GS.
 The change from the $\varphi_0$ to the $0-\pi$ regime is detailed in \ref{supp}.

 It is also possible to drive GS transition between the singlet and doublet groundstate by nonlocal flux tuning, as shown in Fig.~\ref{fig:nljf}e and f.
 To achieve this we set the on-site energies of the QDs close to the boundary, as shown in Fig.~\ref{fig:eemap} by a red $\boldsymbol\times$.
 The GS switch also means a $0-\pi$ transition, while within a given GS the nonlocal phase has a $\varphi_0$ like behavior.
 Comparing the red and green curves of Fig.~\ref{fig:nljf}e we see that the SC diode effect has the same strength, but the polarity is flipped.
-This means that in this regime the system can be used as a SC diode in which the strength and the polarity of the effect is easily tunable.
+This means that in this regime the system can be used as an SC diode in which the strength and the polarity of the effect is easily tunable.

-Let us now compare our QD based Andreev molecule with a system with the same geometry, but where the JJs are modeled as ballistic channels\cite{pillet_nonlocal_2019, pillet_scattering_2020}.
-There are three phenomena discussed in our work that are also present in the ballistic-channel-based model.
-These are the seeming symmetry breaking of $J_R(\varphi_R)\neq0$, the superconducting diode effect, and the tunable $\varphi_0$ phase-shift.
-In addition to being able to control the $\varphi_0$ shift of the transition via the nonlocal phase $\varphi_L$ (Fig.~\ref{fig:nljf}b and f), our system allows it to be controlled via the local onsite energy $\varepsilon_R$ (Fig.~\ref{fig:cpr}h) as well.

-The $0-\pi$ phase-shift without changing GS parity, are however absent in the ballistic model, they are unique to our QD-based one.
-These are markedly different from $0-\pi$ transitions where the GS parity changes: there exists a central region between the $0$ and $\pi$ phases, where the CPR is nonsinusoidal and the amplitude of the supercurrent is low, as opposed to the sharp changes characteristic of the GS changing transitions.
-This holds true whether the transition is tuned by the local on-site energy $\varepsilon_R$ (Fig.~\ref{fig:cpr}d and f) or the nonlocal phase $\varphi_L$ (Fig.~\ref{fig:nljf}d).